kwopera/kwt/reviews.md

 <h3 id="reviews"><a href="{{ "/reviews.html" | absolute_url }}#reviews">REVIEWS</a></h3>
 <br/>
+_"The tenor Kang Wang’s voice was particularly strong at the higher reaches, focused, vivid, powerful and sustained to the very end of the opera.
+He united this to a fine-drawn, naturalistic portrait of a man constantly frustrated in his attempts to find the right woman.
+In his ardent love song to Olympia, the intensity of his voice seemed to increase with every ascending phrase.
+He could lighten his voice and achieve a restless urgency in his duet with Antonia.
+In the scene with the courtesan Giulietta, he sang with a sustained legato in his love duet with the flinty-eyed object of his affection. "_
+<br/>-- <a href="https://southfloridaclassicalreview.com/2024/03/palm-beach-operas-superb-cast-serves-up-an-aptly-harrowing-hoffmann/" target="_blank">South Florida Classical Review</a>

 _"As spunky Alfredo, Kang Wang not only looks the part but is blessed with a powerfully expressive tenor voice.
 Moreover, he is immersed in the role’s vocal highs and dramatic lows.
 His stage presence is handsomely compelling."_
 <br/>-- <a href ="http://www.stagenoise.com/review/2024/la-traviata" target="_blank">Stage Noise</a>